Introduction

 Qualitative Variables (or Factors)

 A variable whose observation results in a category or code.
-The possible observations are called the modalities of the qualitative variable.
-Examples: gender, socio-professional category, nationality, high school honors, etc.
+Possible observations are called modalities

 • ordinal qualitative variable: a natural order appears in the modalities (Examples: high school honors, etc.).